lukemarshall2222/CSci-5801-Assignment-Repo/Assignment_5/README.md

 - `--circuit_closed`: Make it so that the circuit isn't closed
 - `--communication_enabled`: Communication is not enabled
 - `--ready_to_launch`: The rocket will not be ready to launch
-- `--launch`: The rocket will not launch
+- `--launch`: The rocket will not launch because too much time has been taken after readiness

 ## Running Tests